 of the FTC's Bureau of Consumer Protection.
 "Leasecomm used sellers of

-to sell its financing, and then claimed it
+highly suspect business opportunities to sell its financing, and then claimed it

 had no responsibility for their deception.
 Companies that try to hide behind